TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 <img src="{{site.baseurl}}/images/AppCenter-AutomatedUITests/CIBuilds.png" style="width: 700px;"/>

 Apart from the builds, I think the next most important feature of a good DevOps pipeline is automated testing.
 We all write unit tests (right???!), which I think is really valuable, but even on my small apps, there are functional areas that I rarely test anymore - now that development of that feature is done.
 For example, one of my apps, Pickster, features a ListView of names where you can swipe on any name and be presented with a context action to delete the name.
 I realized the other day that I haven't personally tested that functionality for probably 6 months or so.
 It's just not part of my regular use.
 I add names a lot as I'm developing and testing, but hardly ever delete one or use those context actions.
 This app doesn't even really do a lot, but has areas that rarely get manual testing love.
 Think of big apps.
-Humans just aren't good at testing everything, or testing it the same every time.
+Humans just aren't good at testing everything, or testing it the same way every time.

 Enter automated UI tests.